 All registered USA COR athletes begin their developmental journey in an unclassified state, represented by the letter "U".
 Athletes then progress through five classification levels, represented by the five letters E, D, C, B, and A. Athletes generally earn "E", "D", and "C" classifications by placing well at local and smaller regional competitions, with "B" and "A" classifications generally earned by placing well at larger regional and national competitions.
-Classifications include the year in which they were earned along with their letter designation, for example "E23", "B24", "D25", etc.
+Athlete classifications include the year in which they were earned along with their letter designation, for example "E23", "B24", "D25", etc.

 The ACA Ocean Racing Committee maintains the rubric for the Athlete Classification System.
 The ACS rubric determines the types and amounts of classifications available for athletes to earn at a given competition based on the following factors: